Background

 -

-Has the 3rd highest percentage of adults with unmet drug treatment needs
+Has the 2nd highest percentage of adults with unmet drug treatment needs

 In 2022 there were 1,008 overdose deaths in King County, a 43% increase from 2021.
+In 2023, 1,131 people have died as a result of drug overdose or alcohol poisoning as of November 15th.

-Overdose deaths in King County have been on the rise, jumping 20% between 2019 and 2020 and 39% from 2020 to 2021.
+Overdose deaths in King County have been on the rise, jumping nearly 58% from 2019 to 2022.

 Sources:

-WalletHub, Drug Use by State: Problem Areas
+WalletHub, Drug Use by State: 2023 Problem Areas

 Public Health – Seattle & King County, King County Fatal Overdose Dashboard